koestler/go-iotdevice/README.md

 includes Cat=Category, Desc=Description, and Unit fields.

 ### Realtime
-Realtime messages are sent per device and register only when a value changes.
+Real-time messages are sent per device and register only when a value changes.
 They can either be sent immediately (Interval=0) or debounced (Interval>0).
 This is useful for some devices that change some values very often.

 Examples: